 Next, run SteamCMD by double clicking it.
 The SteamCMD will automatically log in in on every launch, using the account credentials you have entered into the steamconsole.cfg file.
 The first time you're launching the SteamCMD, you may need to enter the Steam Guard code that will be sent to the email address associated with the Site Server Steam account.

-Once you've succesfully logged in, the CMD will present you with the screen below.
+Once you've successfully logged in, the SteamCMD will present you with the screen below.